asher/spin-kub-demo/README.md

-# Sample webserver for Spinnaker codelab
+# Sample webserver that emits a custom stackdriver metric for a Kayenta workshop

 Source to prod Kubernetes Spinnaker artifact code is staged here.
-The point is to provide a simple webserver that can have its colors/content quickly tweaked during a demo or tutorial.
+Simple webserver that emits a stackdriver metric called custom.googleapis.com/workshop/canary/request/errors tagged with spinnaker cluster and server group names.
+The metric is randomly generated and will be high if the cluster contains canary in the name, or low if the baseline.